cderickson/MTGO-Tracker/README.md

 ## Statistics Window
 	- View descriptive statistics and basic analysis.
 	- Choose to view Match, Game, Play, Time, or Card Data using the top right dropdown menu.
-	- Statistics being displayed can be filtered using the Format, Deck, and Date Range menus across the top of the window.
+	- Statistics can be filtered using the Format, Deck, and Date Range menus across the top of the window.
 - - - -
 ## Settings
 <details>